-Using the volume module: Press the volume knob down for 3 seconds and the display will show selection of 4 analog inputs .
-Turn the knob to select the desired input.
-Press for 3 s again to exit this menu.
+Using the volume module: Press the volume knob down and the display will show selection of 4 analog inputs.
+Sequential push moves one input up and goes around.

-The input selection is available from the remote in direct mode - just press digit 1 to 4 to choose input or use left - right cursor buttons.
+The input selection is available from the remote in direct mode - just press iNPUT button to choose input.